What are the emerging opportunities for Ecommerce stores in 2019?

 Gorgias handles this through integrations with partners like IMpower, where the SMS is brought directly into the helpdesk, tied to the customer data, and can be responded to without a hassle.

-Key Takeaway: SMS will be a crucial channel for cutting-edge brands in 2019, and the investment can easily pay for itself by reducing customer support inquiries.
+Key Takeaway: SMS will be a crucial channel for brands at the forefront of relational trends shaping ecommerce, and the investment can easily pay for itself by reducing customer support inquiries.

 Partner Spotlight: IMpower